dumenu8/capybara-math-defense/README.md

 ---

 ## 🎯 Purpose
-The goal of **Capybara Math Guard** is to make math practice engaging and rewarding for young learners.
-Instead of staring at flashcards, kids get to play an RPG-style battle game where their quick thinking and math skills directly power the hero's attacks.
-Built as a 100% offline Progressive Web App (PWA) and native Android app, it's a safe, ad-free environment for kids to learn.
+The goal of **Capybara Math Defense** is to make math practice engaging and rewarding for young learners.
+As my kid is getting bored at home during school break right now and wanted to improve her maths, created an RPG-style battle game where their quick thinking and math skills directly power the hero's attacks.
+Built as a 100% offline standalone Web App and port over to native Android app, it's a safe, ad-free environment for kids to learn.

 ## ⚔️ How the Game Works
 1. **Choose Your Foe:** The game starts on a vibrant splash screen where the player selects one of 5 enemy animals to battle.
 2. **The Battle Arena:** The screen splits into two halves.
 The top half displays the animated battle between the Capybara and the enemy, while the bottom half contains a kid-friendly numeric keypad.
 3. **Math Combat:** The enemy "spits out" a math question.
-   - **Correct Answer:** The Capybara charges forward and performs a sword attack!
+   - **Correct Answer:** The Capybara charges forward and performs a sword magic attack!
    - **Incorrect Answer:** The enemy strikes the Capybara.
 4. **The Scoreboard:** The battle ends when all questions are answered.
 If the player is fast enough and gets enough correct answers, they can enter their name (up to 10 characters) into the persistent Top 5 Offline Leaderboard.